Tear gas fired as Iraqi protesters gather outside U.S. embassy for second day

 Video circulated on social media that appeared to show protesters scaling a compound building and agencies published video of what appeared to be demonstrators throwing stones at embassy buildings.
 It was unclear if those protesting were militiamen, their supporters or both.

-The protesters were demonstrating deadly U.S. airstrikes Sunday on weapons depots in Iraq and Syria that the United States said were linked to Kataeb Hezbollah.
+The protesters were demonstrating deadly U.S. airstrikes Sunday on weapons depots in Iraq and Syria that the United States said were linked to an Iran-backed Shiite militia group, Kataeb Hezbollah.
 At least 25 fighters were killed in the strikes.

 The United States blames the militia for attacks on the bases of the U.S.-led coalition that is fighting the Islamic State in recent months.